aws/aws-cdk/packages/@aws-cdk/aws-kms/README.md

 KMS keys can be created to trust IAM policies.
 This is the default behavior for both the KMS APIs and in the console.
-This behavior is enabled by the '@aws-cdk/aws-kms:defaultKeyPolicies' feature flag, which is set for all new projects; for existing projects, this same behavior can be enabled by:
+This behavior is enabled by the '@aws-cdk/aws-kms:defaultKeyPolicies' feature flag, which is set for all new projects; for existing projects, this same behavior can be enabled by passing the `trustAccountIdentities` property as `true` when creating the key:

 ```ts
 new kms.Key(stack, 'MyKey', { trustAccountIdentities: true });
 ```

-With either the `defaultKeyPolicies` feature flag set, or `trustAccountIdentities` set, the Key will be given the following default key policy:
+With either the `@aws-cdk/aws-kms:defaultKeyPolicies` feature flag set, or the `trustAccountIdentities` prop set, the Key will be given the following default key policy:

 ```json
 {